-South African wine is world renowned.
-The majority of its wine production takes place near Cape Town.
+South African wine is world-renowned.
+The majority of its wine production and of its wine farms are near Cape Town.

-There are four main wine areas: Constantia, Paarl, Worcester and lovely Stellenbosch.
+There are four main wine areas in South Africa: Constantia, Paarl, Worcester, and lovely Stellenbosch.
 Stellenbosch is just 50km East of Cape Town.
 It is located at the bottom of the Stellenbosch mountains and has a Mediterranean climate – dry and warm summers and mild and wet winters.

-But of course, it is all about the wine!
-And the wine is just fabulous!
-I am Australian so I love a big rich new world wine thus Stellenbosch suited me down to the ground.
+But of course, it is all about the wine.
+And Stellenbosch wine is just fabulous.
+I am Australian so I love a big rich new world wine thus Stellenbosch wines suited me down to the ground.

 Wine Tours Stellenbosch

 - Wine Tours Stellenbosch